conchoecia/hormiphora/README.md

 ## [Annotation](https://github.com/conchoecia/hormiphora/tree/master/annotation)

-To download the latest annotation, navigate to the [releases](https://github.com/conchoecia/hormiphora/releases) page and download the `Hc[version]_release.tar.gz` file.
+To download the latest annotation, [navigate to the releases page and download the `Hc[version]_release.tar.gz` file](https://github.com/conchoecia/hormiphora/releases).
 The releases are editioned like so, and dot character, `.`, -delimited :

 ```
 Hcv1.av93